GoogleChrome/web.dev/src/site/content/en/blog/script-component/index.md

 While there are [best practices](/fast/#optimize-your-third-party-resources) to reduce the impact of third parties, not everyone may be aware of how to implement them for every third-party they use.
 This can be complicated because:

-* On average, websites use [21 to 23 different third parties](https://almanac.httparchive.org/en/2021/third-parties#fig-4) - including scripts — on mobile and desktop.
+* On average, websites use [21 to 23 different third parties](https://almanac.httparchive.org/en/2021/third-parties#fig-4)&mdash;including scripts&mdash;on mobile and desktop.
 Usage and recommendations may differ for each.
 * Implementing many third-parties can differ based on whether a particular framework or UI library is used.
 * Newer third-party libraries are introduced frequently.
 * Varying business requirements related to the same third-party makes it difficult for developers to standardize its use.